Eye contact: Parent–child

 A 1985 study suggested that "3-month-old infants are comparatively insensitive to being the object of another's visual regard".
 A 1996 Canadian study with 3- to 6-month-old infants found that smiling in infants decreased when adult eye contact was removed.
 A recent British study in the Journal of Cognitive Neuroscience found that face recognition by infants was facilitated by direct gaze.
 Other recent research has confirmed that the direct gaze of adults influences the direct gaze of infants.
 Within their first year, infants learn rapidly that the looking behaviors of others conveys significant information.
 Infants prefer to look at faces that engage them in mutual gaze and that, from an early age, healthy babies show enhanced neural processing of direct gaze.

-Communicating attention

-A person's direction of gaze may indicate to others where their attention lies.

 Facilitating learning

 In the 2000s, studies suggest that eye contact has a positive impact on the retention and recall of information and may promote more efficient learning.